 Cinema Retro the Scala

 The late 60’s Scala, owned by Chulalongkorn University is a well-maintained beauty art retro movie theater single screen, which has no doubt keep all its charm, from hand-issued tickets, the seats, the curtains at the entrance, name of the film in red letters still displayed by hand.
 The last of those days when going to the cinema was a romantic and cultural entertainment.
-Unfortunately, the economic time is not on the side of this unique cinema in Bangkok, and the property management have other projects and ideas in mind.
+Unfortunately, the economic (and technologies) time is not on the side of this unique cinema in Bangkok, and property management has other projects and ideas in mind.
 One petition to preserve the Scala as heritage has been signed by nearly 20.000 people.
-During your ballads in Siam Paragon, Siam Discovery, MBK mall, do not hesitate to come to visit what still remains a cinema in the disappearance.
+During your ballads in Siam Paragon, Siam Discovery, MBK mall, do not hesitate to come to visit and why not watch a movie about what still remains a cinema in the disappearance.
 A cinematographic voyage in the past for a 120/140 baht ticket, but for how long?
 Sad

 Quartier CinéArt EmQuartier Screen X

-Quartier CineArt makes the difference on the leading edge technologies.
+Quartier CineArt makes a difference in leading-edge technologies.
 A screen of 270 degrees, at the price of 350 baht.
 A business class ticket will cost you 1000 baht including a meal at the pretheater.

 EMQUartier shopping complex Open 10.00 – 22.00